Hunter-SCHOOL-LMAO/git-project-HUNTER/README.md

 Outputs index contents, and then objects folder contents Clears everything but the original files
 ---------------------------------------------------------------------------------------------------------------------
-WorkingListObject: an empty carrier class intended for data normalization.
+WorkingListObject (Deprecated): an empty carrier class intended for data normalization.
 It carries the object type, hash value, and path entirely for your convience
 ---------------------------------------------------------------------------------------------------------------------
 slugcat gaming
 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿